3D Secure: How to minimize fraud while maximizing conversion

-How engrained are subscription and recurring businesses in our day-to-day lives?
+How ingrained are subscription and recurring businesses in our day-to-day lives?

-I don’t know about you, but I listen to music on Spotify, store my files on Dropbox, and Netflix has certainly alleviated many arguments in my house.
-Birthdays and anniversaries are taken care of thanks to flower delivery service Bloomon.
-And of course an Uber is never more than a couple of taps away.
+I don’t know about you, but I listen to music on Spotify and store my files on Dropbox; Netflix has alleviated many arguments in my house; birthdays are taken care of thanks to flower delivery service Bloomon.
+And of course, an Uber is never more than a couple of taps away.

-All this points to the steady rise of the subscription and recurring economy, which has evolved in response to the demands of today’s consumer, who want things faster, easier, and better.
+All this points to the steady rise of the subscription economy.
+It has evolved in response to the demands of today’s consumer, who want things faster, easier, and better.
 And businesses that address that need, are attracting loyal customers and growing fast.

-To deliver an experience that keeps your customers coming back again, and again and again, we recommend the following:
+To deliver an experience that keeps your customers coming back again, and again, we recommend the following:

 The signup is the moment of truth, and it is vital to get it right.
 There are many things that can impact (both positively and negatively) on the experience.

-"“It is really valuable to have a payments partner with inside knowledge of the market, and the tools to help you." - Thierry Locard, Netflix.
+"It is valuable to have a payments partner with inside knowledge of the market, and the tools to help you." - Thierry Locard, Netflix.

 Shoppers around the world have different payment expectations.
-Some prefer cash-based methods, others bank transfers, and for others it has to be mobile.
-Live sports streaming service, DAZN, for example reports that SEPA Direct Debit accounts for the majority of their subscribers in Germany.
+Some prefer cash-based payment methods, others bank transfers, and for others, it has to be mobile.
+Live sports streaming service, DAZN, reports that SEPA Direct Debit accounts for the majority of its subscribers in Germany.

-It is also worth noting that you might need to adjust your business model in certain markets where local methods don’t support recurring payments.
-Spotify, for example, lets users in Indonesia pay using bank transfers or with cash at local convenience stores.
+Bear in mind, you might need to adjust your business model in markets where local methods don’t support recurring payments.
+Spotify lets users in Indonesia pay using bank transfers or with cash at local convenience stores.

-And of course, in this increasingly mobile world, a mobile optimized payment flow is fundamental.
+And of course, in this mobile world, a mobile-optimized payment flow is fundamental.

 Once your customer has subscribed, you want to ensure an ongoing service, that doesn’t end until they want it to.
-This means minimizing involuntary churn – which is when a service is paused or cancelled without the customer’s knowledge.
-This can be tackled in a few ways.
+This means minimizing your involuntary churn rate, which can be tackled in a few ways.

-"We want to provide uninterrupted service, and that is where tools such as Account Updater come in."
+"We want to provide uninterrupted service.
+That is where tools such as Account Updater come in."

-If a card on file is lost or expires, it can cause a payment to fail.
-As a solution, Visa and Mastercard provide the Account Updater service, which enables you to automatically update your customers’ stored card details.
-To further help you, the Adyen Account Updater maintains a centralized database of card data, and updates you with any changes.
+If a card-on-file is lost or expires, it can cause a payment to fail.
+As a solution, Visa and Mastercard provide Account Updater services.
+These let you update your customers’ stored card details automatically.
+To make things even easier, Adyen's Account Updater maintains a centralized database of card data and updates you with any changes.

-"We want to provide uninterrupted service where payments run smoothly in the background, and that is where tools such as Account Updater come in.”
+"We want to provide uninterrupted service where payments run smoothly in the background.
+That is where tools such as Account Updater come in.”
 Thierry Locard, Netflix.

-All too often, payments fail due to an error or outage in the patchwork of legacy systems.
-To minimize the impact, Adyen selectively retries payment failures that are due to technical reasons.
-This can generate a significant uplift in successful payment requests, which translates into happy customers.
+Payments often fail because of an outage or downtime in the patchwork of legacy systems that make up the traditional payment flow.
+To limit the impact, Adyen retries payments that fail because of technical reasons.
+This generates a significant uplift in successful payment requests, translating to happy customers.

-Of course we can’t do much if the customer has insufficient funds.
-But companies can minimize the impact by fine-tuning their billing strategy to suit each market.
+Of course, we can’t do much if the customer has insufficient funds.
+But, by fine-tuning your billing strategy to suit each market, you can reduce the impact.
 As illustrated by Jagex Games Studio:

-“If you’re looking for one key metric to base your rebill strategy around, country is definitely the most important and where you’ll find the most consistent trends in behavior. ” Alastair Morris, Jagex
+“If you’re looking for one key metric to base your rebill strategy around, country is the most important; it is where you’ll find the most consistent trends in behavior. ” Alastair Morris, Jagex

 Our data also reveals some interesting trends.
-In the U.S., for example, refusal rates peak toward the end of the month just before people are paid.
-And we have found that nighttime hours have a lower success rate by 2%, due to issuing banks tightening their risk systems.
+In the US, refusal rates peak toward the end of the month before people are paid.
+And we've found that payments during nighttime hours have a 2% lower success rate.
+This is because issuing banks tighten their risk systems overnight.

-For more information about how to optimize subscription and recurring payments to increase loyalty and drive revenue, download our free guide:
+Discover how to optimize your subscription and recurring payments, increase loyalty and drive revenue.
+Download our Ultimate Guide today: